Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Introduction

 CV QKD has its advantages over DV QKD in short distances, mainly attributing to the distinct features of the coherent detectors used.
 The homodyne and heterodyne detectors are compatible with the standard classical communication and can be operated at much milder conditions than single-photon detectors.
 The spatial-temporal filtering of the local oscillators (LO) allows dense wavelength-division multiplexing with intense classical channels~\cite{Qi2010feasibility,Kumar2015coexistence,Eriksson2019WDM}, and the high quantum efficiency and operation rate give CV QKD high key rates in metropolitan distances~\cite{Wang2018high,Wang2020highspeed,Wang2022Gbps}.
 Moreover, the feasibility of on-chip implementations of the coherent detectors~\cite{Zhang2019integrated} promises large-scale integrated quantum networks.
 CV QKD is therefore considered highly practical and promising.

 However, there exist two major limitations to the reliability of CV QKD.
 First, the transmission of the strong local oscillators is usually necessary to set up the phase reference between the communication parties, yet this complicates the implementation in the multiplexing separation and the relative phase shift calibration with the signals~\cite{Soh2015selfreferenced}.
 The LO transmission also opens up security loopholes where the eavesdropper Eve can affect the estimation of the signal variance by manipulating the LO intensity~\cite{Ma2013LO,Fan2023quantum}, input time~\cite{Jouguet2013preventing} and wavelength~\cite{Huang2013quantum}.
-The ``local" local oscillator scheme~\cite{Soh2015selfreferenced} is a valid solution, yet it requires a carefully designed phase tracking and compensation system, which increases the experimental complexity.
+The ``local" local oscillator scheme~\cite{Soh2015selfreferenced,Qi2015generating} is a valid solution, yet it still requires the transmission of pilot pulses and compensation in the classical post-processing layer, which increase the experimental complexity.
 Second, the security of CV QKD in the finite-data regime under coherent attacks is still incomplete.
 In fact, for the traditional entanglement-distillation approach~\cite{Devetak2005}, the finite-size coherent attack security is only tackled for Gaussian-modulated CV QKD~\cite{Leverrier2017security}, which is, however, impractical since continuous modulation is never possible in reality.